operate-first/service-catalog/docs/contributing.md

 ### Run in a Kubernetes cluster

 Configurations for the cluster dev setup are in `app-config.dev.yaml`.
+Make sure to edit the `.app.baseUrl`, `.backend.baseUrl` and `.backend.cors.origin` urls to the address backstage will be hosted on.

+Some plugins require secrets to function, they can configured in the `manifests/overlays/dev/secret.yaml` file.

 1. Update the image repository URL with your image repository: